-Virtual Arkansas Drop Policy: Virtual Arkansas students must meet attendance and participation requirements to maintain enrollment in Virtual Arkansas courses.
-The following policies will go into effect during the 2023-2024 school year: Virtual Arkansas will have a Census Day on the 15th day of each 9 weeks.
-Students who have not logged in to their Virtual Arkansas course(s) for seven consecutive school days on Census Day will automatically be dropped from their Virtual Arkansas course(s) prior to invoice day, which is the twentieth day of each nine weeks.
+VIRTUAL ARKANSAS DROP POLICY - Virtual Arkansas students must meet attendance and participation requirements to maintain enrollment in Virtual Arkansas courses.
+Virtual Arkansas will have a Census Day on the 15th day of each of 9 weeks.
+Students who have not logged in and demonstrated participation in their Virtual Arkansas course(s) within seven consecutive school days on Census Day may be automatically be dropped from their Virtual Arkansas course(s) prior to invoice day, which is the twentieth day of each nine weeks.